snadim02/snadim02.github.io/_posts/2022-09-01-kids-artwork.md

 ![artwork](../assets/img/artwork05.jpg){: .mx-auto.d-block :}

-Some of our play dough is homemade, and the usual containers are opaque and hard to open.
-I divvied our play dough into these [clear cosmetic jars](https://www.amazon.com/gp/product/B08X1MM1HT) and pared down the tool collection to what the kids actually use (and added some plastic butter knives).
+**Play dough problem:** Some of our play dough is homemade (no container), the store-bought containers are opaque and hard to open, and the tools don't fit in the same bin.

 ![artwork](../assets/img/artwork13.jpg){: .mx-auto.d-block :}

+**Play dough solution:** I divvied our play dough into these [clear cosmetic jars](https://www.amazon.com/gp/product/B08X1MM1HT) and pared down the tool collection to what the kids actually
+use:

 ![artwork](../assets/img/artwork10.jpg){: .mx-auto.d-block :}